 Well, critical reader, put that critique to use.
 When you notice a way in which you would handle the action of a story differently, write it out.
 You may be surprised how adding ideas spawned of critiques can enhance your scrap pile.

 You also likely notice, because of your highly trained critical eye, holes in the plot that the writer missed.
 A loose end that isn’t tied up.
 A break in the character or problems with the timeline.

-Noticing these problems in other writers’ work is a key first step to identifying it in yours.
-When you can read with an eye for plot holes, you will learn to spot and avoid the same holes in your own plots.
+Noticing these problems in other writers’ work is a key first step to identifying them in yours.
+When your reading includes an eye for plot holes, you will learn to spot and avoid the same holes in your own plots.